HolyBlackCat/quasi-msys2/README.md

 `make help` displays the full list of commands.

-Here are the most common commands:
+Here are the most common ones:

 * `make list-all` - List all packages available in the repository.<br>
-  This command will only download the repository database on the first run.<br>
+  This command will only download the repository database on the first run.
+Updating the database is explained below.
-  Use `make upgrade` to update the database.

   Use `make list-all | grep <package>` to search for packages.

 * `make install <packages>` - Install packages.<br>
-  The packages are installed into the `./root/`.
+  The packages are installed to the `./root/`.

   <sup>Most package names share a common prefix: `mingw-w64-x86_64-gcc mingw-w64-x86_64-clang ...`.
 You can use `_` instead of this long prefix, e.g. `make install _gcc` instead of `make install mingw-w64-x86_64-gcc`.</sup>